genome-spy/genome-spy/docs/grammar/transform/regexExtract.md

 TODO: Rename to Regex Extract

-New fields are added to the data:
+Three new fields are added to the data:

 | Gene | Genome Location         | Chrom | Start     | End       |
 | ---- | ----------------------- | ----- | --------- | --------- |